jfpettit/flare/README.md

 - REINFORCE
 	- Simple, direct, REINFORCE policy gradient.
 Should work with any gym environment.
 	- A simple NN architecture is built into the file here, but the training utility is built to take in any Pytorch NN.
-- DQN
-	- Testing showed DQN doesn't yet work on all environments.
-I'm working on fixing it.
-	- The Deep Q Network from DeepMind's [Nature paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) (fair warning, that link is to a PDF).
-I implemented the architecture from their paper, as well as a fully connected flavor of that architecture.
-Again, though, the training utility will take any Pytorch NN.
-	- This will also work with any (discrete action) gym environment.
 - A2C
 	- This is an implementation of the Advantage Actor Critic algorithm.
 This should also work with any gym environment.
 	- Again, it'll take any Pytorch NN and train it.